souriya777/spotify-mobile-svelte/README.md

 - feat(album): can add to queue
 - feat(artist): can add to queue
 - feat(search): can add to queue
-- refactor(old-code): manage secondary actions
 - feat(queue): design it
 - feat(queue): what is default queue ?
 - feat(queue): can remove song
 - feat(queue): can clear queue
 - feat(queue): extract track_window next_tracks ?
 - feat(queue): can auto-load queue
-- feat(queue): swiper shortcut "add to queue" ???
+- feat(queue): can "add to queue" via swipe

+- bug list-playlist grid : when no image
 - feat(list-playlist): make api call for playlist cover -- replace grid-mode image with playlist cover
 - when drag progress, why /me/player/devices is called ????